catseye/Dipple/rust/Tests.markdown

 writing (which we all hope will become stable and acquire a version number RSN of course.)

-To run the tests, have Falderal installed (i.e. have `falderal` on your search path; I recommend `toolshelf` for this) and run `falderal --substring-error Tests.markdown`.
+To run the tests, have Falderal installed (i.e. have the `falderal` program on your search path; I recommend `shelf` for this) and run `falderal --substring-error Tests.markdown`.

     -> Tests for functionality "Compile and run Rust program"